-Read on to learn about three common types of adoption professionals, so you can choose the one that is right for you.
+Learn about three common types of adoption professionals so you can choose the one that is right for you.

 An attorney’s services are required in every adoption, and some families choose to make these specialists their primary professional during the process.
 Adoption lawyers and law firms like MyersStrickland often focus their practices exclusively on adoption, allowing them to offer expert legal adoption services.

 Adoptive families who choose to work with an adoption attorney enjoy several benefits:

 - Attorneys are regulated by their state bar organizations and are experts in state adoption laws, so you can take comfort knowing that your adoption is legally sound.

 - They offer many of the same services as adoption agencies and can refer you to trusted professionals for any additional assistance you may need, such as home study services.